buutay/Q-Learning-Labyrinth/README.md

 ## Project Description

-In Jupyter Notebook `4.
-Maze.ipynb`, an agent is implemented that learns to navigate the maze, avoiding “walls” (cells with a large negative penalty) and striving for the “goal” (a cell with a high reward).
+In Jupyter Notebook `Q-Learning-labyrinth.ipynb`, an agent is implemented that learns to navigate the maze, avoiding “walls” (cells with a large negative penalty) and striving for the “goal” (a cell with a high reward).

 ### How it works